St. Thomas Aquinas Regional Secondary School: Academic performance

 St. Thomas Aquinas Regional Secondary is ranked by the Fraser Institute.
 In 2007, it was ranked 16th out of 298 Vancouver, lower mainland schools.

 99% of the students graduate and 75% of graduates enroll at post-secondary institutions immediately after graduation.

 Provincial exam averages exceeds provincial norms and are higher than CISVA & Independent school averages.

 Athletic performance

+All sports teams compete in the North Shore Secondary Schools Athletic Association (NSSSAA) against other secondary schools on the North Shore and Sea to Sky Region.

 Both the varsity boys' and girls' basketball teams participate in the BC Catholic Basketball Championship, one of the largest tournaments in British Columbia.